 If you are in receipt of an order of protection against you, it is imperative you read the order very carefully to ensure you do not violate that protective order.
-A violation of an order of protection is a crime and failure to obey the order may result in fines or jail time.
+A violation of an order of protection is a crime and failure to obey the order may result in fines, jail time, or both.
 Do not contact or go near the individual listed as protected and follow the rules regarding owning/possessing firearms.
 If you own firearms and the protective order prohibits you from possessing firearms, you may surrender your firearms to a local law enforcement agency, which will return those firearms to you when the protective order expires.

-If you wish to contest the protective order, you may file a response to the request for a restraining order.
+If you wish to contest the protective order, you may file a response to the request for a restraining order to be dismissed.
 If you wish to do so, contact an experienced attorney.
 Regardless of whether or not you file a request for a hearing with the court.
-Having a restraining order issued against you may have serious consequences with respect to employment and, in particular, if you have any governmental security clearances.
+Having a restraining order issued against you may have serious consequences with respect to employment and, particularly, if you have any government security clearances.

-If you have questions regarding an order of protection or restraining order that was issued against you, please get in touch with the experienced Scottsdale and Phoenix family law attorneys at Hildebrand Law at (480)305-8300.
+If you have questions regarding an order of protection or restraining order that was issued against you, please get in touch with the experienced Scottsdale and Phoenix family law attorneys at Hildebrand Law, PC at (480)305-8300.